-After a successful loading and scaling of the image, the network was populated with of the model.
+After a successful loading and scaling of the image, the network was populated with nodes, pipes and a pump.
+The software was then employed in editing of the model.
+Epanet allows for both group editing and individual editing of the various components of the model.
 On completing model set up and editing of the various parameters, the information is enough for running a single period analysis.
 Running the model must be successful before any further analysis can be made from the model.
 Figure 3-4 is an Epanet interface showing a successful run of a single period analysis.